rfuzzo/MorrowindPlusPlus/setup/setup.md

 Additional, you will need a folder where to install our mod manager and keep your mods.
 I recommend the following path:

 ```
-C:\Games\Morrowind Sharp
+C:\Games\MorrowindPlusPlus
 ```

 {% hint style="warning" %}
-Make sure you don't create your Morrowind Sharp folder inside your Morrowind folder.
+Make sure you don't create your Morrowind Root folder inside your Morrowind folder.
 Mod Organizer 2 will fail to register your installed mods.
 {% endhint %}

 ### Cleaning up your GOG installation